BigstoneDevelopment/datapack-wiki/standards.md

 ⚠️ **Dangerously incompatible next to:** 🟥BIN, 🟦HEX, 🟦BIN-LR, 🟫RAIL (wow that's a lot)
 - **Color:** 🟧 Orange Concrete
 - **Locations:** Coming soon
 - Carrys 8 bits of data, but is huge, so a wire can only be one way.
-However, it can be useful for speed over a long distance of wires, and can also save space within a redblock since you don't need to fit a HEX decoder inside your components if it uses BIN-8 instead.
+However, it can be useful for speed over a long distance of wires, and can also save space within a component since you don't need to fit a HEX decoder inside your components if it uses BIN-8 instead.

 ### RAIL
 It can carry items but it's a port with colors so it belongs here ig